 Lane Departure Warnings

 Some models can use their cameras to warn you when you're drifting out of your lane, or even warn you of red lights up ahead.
-However, we generally found these features to be less reliable than the versions that come built-in to newer cars, and they didn't inspire much confidence during our testing.
+However, we found these features to be less reliable than the versions that come built-in to newer cars, and they didn't inspire much confidence during our testing.
 It certainly can't hurt to have these features, but they aren't on our list of reasons to consider buying a dash cam.

-Parking Surveilance
+Parking Surveillance

-Some models use an internal battery to monitor the motion sensor while your car is parked, ideally springing to life if someone tries to break into the car.
-However, unless you have ideal temperature conditions or add in an extra external battery, it's unlikely the battery will last long enough for times when a feature like this would be useful (i.e., leaving your car in an airport parking garage for a week).
+Some models use an internal battery to activate a motion sensor while your car is parked, ideally springing to life if someone tries to break into the car.
+However, unless you have ideal temperature conditions or add an extra external battery, it's unlikely the battery will last long enough for times when a feature like this would be useful (i.e., leaving your car in an airport parking garage for a week).
 Also, we found the triggers for these cameras to be unreliable when in parking surveillance mode, and it is quite unlikely that any footage of a thief will lead to you being reunited with your belongings.

 Associated Apps